joblift/gitlab-panorama/README.md

 This project is intended to be used as hub for your team, therefore you only have to configure a single token once.
 After setup GitLab panorama retrieves all future updates by using a webhook.
 The service queries the pipeline-states only once at the beginning.
 This is the biggest difference to other gitlab-pipeline-monitors out there and makes especially sense if you have a large amount of project (where you easily end up having thousands of requests to the gitlab api .. per client, requesting over and over again, running into throtteling).
 In contrast GitLab-panoramas response-times for the pipeline-states are lightning fast, because the current state is always up-to-date and comes from memory.

-# Installation
+# Starting panorama

-The project is available as docker image:
+The project is available as docker image and can be easily started:
 ```
 docker run --rm -it -p 8080:8080 -e "GITLAB_TOKEN=<your api token>" joblift/gitlab-panorama:latest
 ```